cheblin/SlimEnum/README.md

 The root of the problem is that the Java type system does not support the building of new types by extending primitives.

-This plugin is utilized java annotation construction, to declare the named constants set and bind it to primitive type variables, fields, methods arguments, and return type.
+It is possible to utiliz java annotation to declare the named constants set and bind it to primitive type variables, fields, methods arguments and return type.

-With this plugin, IDE getting smart code completion capability.
+With this plugin, IDE gets smart code completion capability.

-SlimEnum is not a total replacement for Java language embedded enums, it is an addition in the case when performance is a concern and primitive constants can be used.
+SlimEnum is alternative approach, especially good in the case when performance is a concern and primitive constants can be better used.
+SlimEnum is not a total replacement for Java language embedded enums, of course.
 <!-- Plugin description end -->

-Step-by-step guide
+## Step-by-step guide

 Declare **SlimEnum**
 ```java